TheLapisGoat/HangMan/README.md

 A Deep Learning Model that plays the [Hangman Game](https://en.wikipedia.org/wiki/Hangman_(game)).

 The model was made with the Keras Functional API.
-It predicts the probability of each character's appearance in the word being guessed.
+It predicts the probability of each character's appearance in the word being guessed and updates these probabilities based on the incorrect and correct guesses made.

 More details are in the [Report](./Report.pdf).